The holographic origin of future singularities and the role of spatial curvature in cosmic expansion: Introduction

 \section{Introduction}

 The $\Lambda$CDM model has proven remarkably successful in describing the large-scale structure and evolution of the universe.
 However, as observational precision increases, tensions have emerged that challenge its fundamental assumptions; see, for instance, \cite{val1}.
-One of its pillars is the flatness condition for the universe ($\Omega_k = 0$), a consequence of inflationary theory that has long served as a prior assumption in contemporary cosmology.
-While combined datasets such as Cosmic Microwave Background (CMB) radiation paired with Baryon Acoustic Oscillations (BAO), generally support flat geometry, recent analyses of Planck 2018 power spectra alone have revealed a preference for a closed universe ($\Omega_k < 0$) at a statistical significance exceeding 99\% confidence limits \cite{planck, val2}.
+One of its pillars is the flatness condition for the universe ($\Omega_k = 0$), a consequence of inflationary theory that has long served as an a priori assumption in contemporary cosmology.
+Although combined datasets such as Cosmic Microwave Background (CMB) radiation paired with Baryon Acoustic Oscillations (BAO) generally support flat geometry, recent analyzes of Planck 2018 power spectra alone have revealed a preference for a closed universe ($\Omega_k < 0$) at a statistical significance exceeding 99\% confidence limits \cite{planck, val2}.
+See also \cite{dev}, which measures the spatial curvature by exploiting departures from statistical isotropy induced by the Alcock-Paczy\'nski effect in large-scale galaxy clustering.

 This curvature tension is quantitatively significant; for instance, in Ref. \cite{val2}, a constraint on $\Omega_k$ that deviates from flatness by more than 3 standard deviations was reported.
 This preference for positive curvature is driven by an anomalous lensing amplitude in the CMB power spectra, which is more accurately described by a closed geometry than by a flat $\Lambda$CDM model.
 However, this result disagrees with measurements from local cosmological probes.
 When Planck data is combined with BAO measurements or Type Ia Supernovae data (such as the Pantheon sample), the evidence shifts back towards a flat universe, creating a discordance that some authors argue constitutes a {\it crisis in cosmology}.